00xxff/Void-Universe/en/Void Universe Model and Reasoning/Overview Definition of Void Model.md

 - **Positive and Negative Fate Gears**: Since the four-dimensional parts of virtual particles may reside in positive and negative four-dimensional spaces relative to our three-dimensional space, fate gears can be divided into positive and negative types, which are the sources of matter and antimatter.
 - **Vortex Structures**: High-dimensional virtual particles form a stable one-sided four-dimensional vortex structure when their "fate gears" rotate in three-dimensional space, engulfing a large number of void particles, serving as the basis of matter.
 - **Void Particle Streams**: This four-dimensional vortex structure manifests in three-dimensional space as void particle streams that seemingly appear and disappear from the void, while in four-dimensional space, it represents more complex hyperspace vortices, the root of electromagnetic forces and mass.
+- **Derivation Explanation** :
+  - Why are there "Fate Gears"?Because this was not my initial conception; their emergence was purely the result of rejecting multiple conjectures during the reverse derivation process.
+Finally, I had to choose an assumption that seemed very unreasonable, but when added to the model, it made everything else mysteriously self-consistent and incredibly perfect, as if guided by fate.
+Hence, I call it "Fate Gears", signifying the destiny of all things in the universe and mine as well.

 #### 6. **Formation of Matter**